PaulaSawczuk/GroupProject-UGT-FEAS/README.md

 The welcome page is the first screen users will see when they launch the EnStrap.int application.

-- Clicking "Get Started" button (**A**) navigates to the Upload Page, where users can submit their data (expression and annotation files).
+- Clicking the "Get Started" button (**A**) navigates to the Upload Page, where users can submit their data (expression and annotation files).
-- Clicking "Open Project" button (**C**) allows the user to open a project that was saved earlier on.
+- Clicking the "Open Project" button (**C**) allows the user to open a project that was saved earlier.
 - The "Guide" Button (**B**) opens the User Guide, providing an overview of EnStrap.int’s features and how to use them.

 ### Guide Section